Bryan Limbombe: Heracles Almelo

 On 29 June 2023, Limbombe signed a four-year contract with recently promoted Eredivisie club Heracles Almelo.
 He was handed the number 7 shirt.

+Marítimo

+On 6 August 2026, Limbombe moved to Marítimo in Portugal on a two-season deal.

 Personal life

 Born in Belgium, Limbombe is of Congolese descent.
 He is the brother of the footballers Anthony, Stallone and Maxime Limbombe.